RicardoIT-Web/Love_Running_Members_log/README.md

 ![First Name Validation](views/docs/images/fnamevalidation.jpg)

 The program will also ask the User for a last name.
 This step will also have the same validation check as the request for the first name.
-It is important to stress that a last name is also required in order to avoid Users with the same first name from logging their runs on other Users logs with the same first name.
-The program will search through the gspreadsheet to ensure that the first name AND last name are unique.
+It is important to highlight that a last name is also required in order to avoid Users with the same first name from logging their runs on other Users logs with the same first name.
+The program will search through the gspreadsheet to ensure that the first name together with the last name are unique.

 Once the last name is provided, the program triggers another welcome message but with the User first name included to make it more personalised.